openedx/open-edx-proposals/oeps/architectural-decisions/oep-0058-arch-translations-management.rst

   translations related to Open edX releases can make all interactions with translations very quick and simple due to the ability to clone the branch of a specific release, with translations organized by repository name.
-* By using an app that is maintained by Transifex the organization, we reduce the maintenance burden and are more future proof of changes they might make since they maintain both the API and the GitHub App.

 Proposed Implementation
 ***********************